The name of the law is after the German physicist Georg Simon Ohm.

 In mathematical terms, Ohm's law is applied by the equation:

-R is the electrical resistance.
-By resistance we mean the obstacle that the current encounters in its path, for example, a light bulb.
-The higher the resistance is, the more difficult it will be for the current to cross.
+“R” is the electrical resistance.
+By resistance, we mean the obstacle that the current encounters in its path, for example, a light bulb.
+The higher the resistance is, the more difficult it will be for the current to cross the section.
 The unit of measurement for resistance is ohms, symbolized by the Greek letter omega (Ω).

-The current intensity of electrical loads is directly proportional to the applied voltage and inversely proportional to the resistance.
+As we saw in ohm's law definition, the amperage is directly proportional to the applied voltage and inversely proportional to the resistance.
 If the voltage drops, the amperage drops proportionally.

 What Is Ohm's Law Triangle?

-Ohm's law triangle is a trick to remember the formula.
+Ohm's law triangle is a trick for remembering the formula.

-To obtain the triangle formula we have to cover the variable we want to obtain with our hand.
-If the two remaining elements are one on top of the other they are divided, if they remain in line they are multiplied.
+To obtain the triangle formula, we have to cover the variable we want to get with our hands.
+If the remaining elements are on top of the other, they are divided.
+If they remain in line, we jas have to multiply the values.